Charles E W Bean, Diaries, AWM38 3DRL 606/59/1 - September 1916 - Part 12

 The Turks, if they did

-hear of Lord K's visit, couldn't
+hear of Lord K's visit, cannot

 have guessed.

-LOrd K. climbed straight
+Lord K. climbed straight

 up the steep path to Walkers